Interested in making a dollar-for-dollar tax credit contribution to support children in private schools? “Taking the Credit” is simple…

 When can I donate?

 For a state tax credit, you may donate at any time during the tax year for which you wish to claim the credit OR from January 1st to April 15th of the following year.
-For a federal tax deduction, you must donate during the tax year for which you wish to take the deduction, making the deadline December 31st each year.
+If you cannot take a state tax credit, please consider making a charitable gift (by December 31st each year).
+If you've ever taken both the state credit and federal deduction, please read here for more information.

 Things to Know